Stable Universal Partners With Paxos And Huobi To Launch New Stablecoin: HUSD

 About Stable Universal

-Stable Universal Limited. is a U.S.-based technology startup venture.
+Stable Universal Limited is a technology startup venture.
 Its first offering is the U.S. dollar-backed stablecoin HUSD Token, which will be available at www.stcoins.com for use on the Huobi exchange.

 Consisting of numerous upstream and downstream enterprises, Huobi Group is a leading global blockchain company.
 Established in 2013, Huobi Group's accumulative turnover exceeds US $1 trillion.
 It proudly provides safe, secure, and convenient digital assets trading and digital assets management services to millions of users in 130+ countries.